AkifAtikKhan/WAPSBudgetStudy/README.md

 Problems i tackled in R
 •date column.
 Half way through one of the datasets, the year was in a completeley different format.
 So i had to create subsets of the data set, modify it, then remerge it, all using a package called dplyr.

 • Missing data, and halfway through the dataset, the columns order was swapped.
 I had to replace everything in the correct order.
-Did all of this in R.

 Some of the questions i tried to answer are: